goldenapples/WPSkillz/readme.md

 Live Demo:
 ==========

-Live plugin demo populated with sample questions is online at [wpskillz.com](http://wpskillz.com).
-Try your hand - registration is open and scores will be tallied!
+<del>Live plugin demo populated with sample questions is online at
+[wpskillz.com](http://wpskillz.com).
+Try your hand - registration is open and scores will be tallied!</del> Live demo not functional yet, but it will be soon.